1

 The Result

-If these four conditions are met, your decentralized framework for drug assessment can foster a thriving global network of tools that delivers medical innovation at a fraction of the cost of centralized, top-down development.
+Your decentralized framework for drug assessment can foster a thriving global network of tools that delivers medical innovation at a fraction of the cost of centralized, top-down development.

 WordPress proved this works for websites.
 Linux proved it works for operating systems.
 Your framework will prove it works for curing disease.